Below Reflects the results of October Election (Roles Effective 1/1/20)

-Vice President / Asst.
+Vice Chairman/ Asst.
 Tech Director

 I own a 1962 roman red roadster that I bought from my dad over ten years ago.
 I really enjoy working on the car, from engine rebuilds to small paint jobs.
 I have hosted a couple of NCRS tech sessions, including installing a new wiring harness and then an engine dyno session.
 I recently added to the stable with a 2002 Coupe.

 I joined the North Central Chapter in 2006 and became a board member in 2010.
 It has been a very enjoyable experience meeting many new friends that share the same Corvette interests that I have.
 I particularly enjoy the tech sessions where we work on a member’s Corvette and learn a thing or two that can be used later on.